19 Christmas Dinners from Around the World

 Presents aren’t the only thing you’ll find Mexican families unwrapping on Christmas Day.
 Savory meat or vegetable-based tamales are the main event at dinnertime.
 In fact, it’s common for families to host a tamalada, or tamale-making party, in the days leading up to the event.
 Learn how to make tamales with our step-by-step guide.

 It’s common for Greek families to celebrate Christmas dinner with roasted lamb as their main dish.
-Though, in northern regions of the country, you’ll find yiaprakia (brined pork stuffed cabbage rolls) on the table.
+In northern regions of the country, though, you’ll find yiaprakia (brined pork stuffed cabbage rolls) on the table.
 On Christmas Eve, it’s a Greek tradition to make Christopsomo, a rustic sweetbread filled with raisins, nuts, cardamom and cloves.
 The bread is decorated with a cross and turned into a delicious centerpiece on Christmas Day.

 The French prefer to savor seafood during the Christmas holiday.
 Common dishes include oysters, prawns and lobster.
 For dessert, a bûche de Noël (or Yule log) is served.
 Check our our vintage French Christmas recipes for more ways to say, “Joyeux Noël!”

 The Germans dine on roasted duck, goose or rabbit as their main course for Christmas dinner.
 On the side are favorites like sausage stuffing, potato dumplings and red cabbage.
 The country’s most-loved holiday dessert is Stollen, a long, flat sweetened bread that’s similar to a fruit cake.
 Try our favorite German Stollen recipe.
+Don’t forget to check out Oma’s traditional recipes for a German Christmas.

 For many Polish families, Christmas Eve dinner is the big event.
 The celebration takes place over a 12-course meal that includes classic Polish dishes like borscht, mushroom soup, pierogi and poppyseed cake.
 Craving more?
 Check out our favorite traditional Polish recipes.